indrekots/indrekots.github.io/_posts/articles/2013-12-24-getting-started-with-mockito.md

 ##Verify passed parameters

+##Verify number of invocations

+##Capture method parameters

-By now you should know how to mock complex objects and their behaviour in unit tests but it would be good to know how to verify the parameters passed to a mock.
+By now you should know how to mock complex objects and their behaviour in unit tests but it would be good to know how to capture and check the parameters passed to a mock.
 Mockito provides an `ArgumentCaptor` class which, as the name implies, can be used to capture arguments for further assertion.

 {% highlight java %}
 Application application = new Application("Mario");